-Unit Reference D/508/6534
+Unit Reference Y/508/6550

-BIIAB Reference NICA502
+BIIAB Reference NICA241

-Level 2
+Level 3

 Credit Value 2

-Guided Learning (GL) 16
+Guided Learning (GL) 17

 Unit Summary This unit provides the learner with the

-onit Summary knowledge of diversity, equality and inclusion
+Offic Suffilliary knowledge of diversity, equality and inclusion

 Learning Outcomes Assessment Criteria

-(1 to 3) (1.1 to 3.2)
+(1 to 3) (1.1 to 3.3)

 The learner will: The learner can:

-1. Understand the importance of 1.1 Define what is meant by:
+1. Understand the importance of 1.1 Explain what is meant by:

-diversity, equality and inclusion a) diversity
+diversity, equality and inclusion a) Diversity

-b) equality
+b) Equality

-c) inclusion
+c) Inclusion

-d) discrimination
+d) Discrimination

-1.2 Describe how
+1.2 Describe the potential effects of

-a) direct and
+discrimination

-b) indirect
+1.3 Explain the importance of inclusive practice

-discrimination may occur in the work
+in promoting equality and supporting

-setting
+diversity

-1.3 Explain how practices that support
+2. Know how to work in an 2.1 Describe key legislation relating to

-diversity, equality and inclusion reduce the
+inclusive way diversity, equality, inclusion and

-likelihood of discrimination
+discrimination in adult social care settings

-2. Know how to work in an 2.1 List key legislation relating to diversity,
+2.2 Describe codes of practice relating to

-inclusive way equality, inclusion and discrimination in
+diversity, equality, inclusion and

-adult social care settings
+discrimination in adult social care settings

-2.2 List codes of practice relating to diversity,
+2.3 Explain the possible consequences of not

-equality, inclusion and discrimination in
+actively complying with legislation and

-adult social care settings
+codes of practice relating to diversity,